pubsubdb/pubsubdb/docs/developer_guide.md

 >The app version is a label to mark your build.
 It can be an integer, semantic version, date (yyyymmdd) or time value (milliseconds).

 ## Define Activity Schemas
-PubSubDB is built using the Open API standard.
-Any Web service with an Open API spec can be orchestrated by referencing its operation name as it appears in the original spec.
-For other activities it is your responsibility to define the schema using the OpenAPI standard.
+Any Web service with an Open API spec can be referenced (`#ref`) to save time documenting inputs and outputs.
+For other activities it is your responsibility to define the schema using the *JSON Schema* standard.
 For every activity you define for a workflow, consider the INCOMING and OUTGOING messages for which you  will need a schema.

 >The `trigger` activity is unique from other activities in that it doesn't use an **input** schema.
 Instead, it serves as the front-door for the flow, recieving the event payload and passing to downstream activities.
 From the perspective of downstream activities, the event payload that triggered the flow is the trigger's **output**.
-From the perspective of outside callers, it is the trigger's **job** (i.e., job data) that matters most as it represents the final output produced by the completed workflow.
-As you review the remainder of this document, keep this distinction in mind (inside vs outside perspectives) when considering an triggers's "output" vs its "job" data.
+From the perspective of outside callers, it is the flow's **output** (i.e., job data) that matters most as it represents the final output produced by the completed workflow.
+As you review the remainder of this document, keep this distinction in mind (inside vs outside perspectives) when considering an triggers's "output" vs the flow's "output".

 When defining schemas, it's useful to consider the messages being exchanged.
 Let's start with activity, `a5`, which is the trigger activity for the **Approve Order Price** flow.
 The purpose of the flow is to essentially approve an order based upon its price.
 The message exchange is as follows: